 Sherington Primary operates on a Wyndcliff Road campus in Charlton, with facilities to support a two-form entry primary and nursery.
 The school provides both indoor and outdoor weekly PE sessions in Key Stages 1 and 2, ensuring pupils experience physical activity in varied contexts and environments.
 Extracurricular provision is broad, with after-school clubs including football, cricket, gymnastics, cheerleading and ball skills.
 The school states its goal is to cultivate a physically literate population, equipping pupils with the skills and experiences to independently lead healthy, active lives.

 Beyond sport, pupils participate in arts and performance activities, including concerts, photography competitions, year 6 productions and special events.
-Recent celebrations such as World Book Day 2024, featuring "The Red Tree" by Shaun Tan, reflect the school's commitment to fostering a love of reading and creativity.
+Recent celebrations such as World Book Day 2024, featuring "The Red Tree" by Shaun Tan, reflect the school's commitment to encouraging a love of reading and creativity.
 Wrap-around care is available through Sherington Xtra Breakfast and Afterschool Club, supporting working families.

 The school emphasises developing pupils' confidence, independence and social skills.
 Ofsted inspectors awarded an Outstanding rating for personal development, highlighting the effectiveness of pastoral care and the school's success in teaching children to manage emotions, cooperate and resolve conflicts.
 Behaviour and attitudes were rated Good, with pupils demonstrating respect for adults and peers.